dkranch/www/lifelistSteve.md

 ---
 layout: page
 title: "Steve's Life List"
-subtitle: A bit about me
+subtitle: The things I want to do
 ---

 This is a list of things that I'd accomplish before I die.